garethrogers2828/goodfellas/README.md

 ## Colours

 - I wanted to use black and white for a clean modern look.
-Bootstrap dark theme allowed me to do this quickly. it also creates a little contrast between nav, bodu & footer.
+Bootstrap dark theme allowed me to do this quickly.
+It also creates a little contrast between nav, body & footer.
 I have also use #7f7f7f which a darker form of grey.
 This also works well.

 - <img width="625" height="450" alt="contrast-checker" src="https://github.com/user-attachments/assets/32f9fe0f-0b83-4e77-80df-7b0c5fe990a3" />

 ## Fonts

 - The primary font is Aladin and is used only for the GoodFellas brand name.
-Its a friendly font that stands out to users.
+It's a friendly font that stands out to users.
 - The secondary font used was Rubik.
-I used this for the content as its looks sharp on screen and easily readable for users.
+I used this for the remaining content as its looks sharp on screen and easily readable for users.

 ## Icons